 Say it with flowers...

-Or how about this idea, posted on our Facebook page by Joanne Boyd-White: 'We buy daffodils from a local florist for £1 a bunch then sell for £1.50.
+How about this idea from Joanne Boyd-White: 'We buy daffodils from a local florist for £1 a bunch then sell for £1.50.
 The children add their own message on a tag which we attach with ribbon.
 It's very simple to organise and the children pre-order in advance so we know the numbers required.
 It usually makes around £300 profit.'

 Darren Ward, PTA chair, Spalding Primary School runs a successful Mother's Day bouquet scheme: "For Mother's Day, the obvious gift choice was flowers.
 We found it quite easy to approach growers - we wanted something for as little as possible, that would last for seven days or more, on which we could also make a profit.
 A PTA member liaised with a local grower and ensured everything would happen on time and on budget.
 We bought the flowers for £2 a bunch and sold them for £3 each, making £1 profit per bouquet.
 The grower usually charges £5 per bunch, meaning our customers were still getting a bargain.
 We settled for 150 bouquets and sold out in five minutes, making a healthy £150 profit!"